Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Discussion and Future Work

 \section{Discussion and Future Work}

-In this work, we evaluate generated human actions by decomposing the task into two aspects: action consistency against real videos and the temporal smoothness of human anatomy.
+We present a framework for evaluating human actions in generated videos by decomposing the task into two aspects: action consistency against real videos and the temporal smoothness of human anatomy.
 We identify a critical gap affecting \textit{all} current benchmarks and metrics for this evaluation.
-To address this, we introduce \textbf{TAG-Bench} and two new metrics, which demonstrate strong alignment with human perceptual judgment and generalizability across diverse generation models.
-Future work will extend this framework to longer-form videos and explore integrating our human-physics-based features with modern MLLMs.\\
+To address this, we introduce \textbf{TAG-Bench-v0} and two new metrics, which demonstrate strong alignment with human perceptual judgment and generalizability across diverse generation models.
+While our main study is conducted on $10$ action classes, it offers a proof-of-concept for the utility of the proposed features.
+Sec.~\ref{sec:abl} shows the extensibility of the framework to more actions.
+Future work will extend this framework to more actions, longer-form videos, and in-depth exploration of integrating human-physics-based features with modern MLLMs.